arnlaugsson/t-srad-demo/README.md

 # t-srad-bank

 A starting point for a TDD exercise.
+Inspired by the Banking Kata from [Kata Log][1].

 ## Getting started